decidim/decidim/decidim-meetings/README.md

 # decidim-meetings

-The Meetings module adds meeting to any participatory process.
-It adds a CRUD engine to the admin and public view scoped inside the participatory process.
+The Meetings module adds meeting to any participatory space.
+It adds a CRUD engine to the admin and public view scoped inside the participatory space.

 ## Usage

-Meetings will be available as a component for a Participatory Process.
+Meetings will be available as a Component for a Participatory Space.

 ## Installation